Instagram and TikTok to Plan Travel:

 It’s easy to forget all those Instagram vs Reality posts that also abound.
 Those iconic bright blue domes in Santorini – often topped with an influencer in a dramatic dress?
 They are mostly private property that aren’t even accessible.
 Others are the roofs of churches, with signs specifically telling people not to walk on them.
 Obviously plenty do, which is a whole other post on the subject of basic tourism etiquette.
 Not to mention the hordes of other vacationers with the exact same photographic fantasies.

 On the opposite end of the spectrum are pot-stirring posts taking a cynical view of a popular place.
 While many of these are genuine, others are either flat-out click bait or some really poorly managed expectations.
-It wasn’t long ago I saw one fussing over Rome not being a quaint postcard destination like Lake Como.
+It wasn’t long ago I saw one fussing because Rome isn’t a quaint postcard destination like Lake Como.
 I’m not sure how that expectation was set, but it’s certainly not realistic.
 And yes, I was compelled to make a response TikTok to hopefully help other travelers.

 These pitfalls are why I say you shouldn’t use Instagram or Tiktok to plan travel.
 While great for travel inspiration, making these your primary, or sole, travel planning resource is a risky idea.
 Both platforms tends to push visually stunning highlights reels and the same destinations over and over.
 As travel rebounds with surprising speed in a post-pandemic world, learning the skills to plan your vacation abroad are more important than ever.
 Whether you travel regularly or on more rare occasions, no one likes the sting of wasted time, money, or just being let down.